 ST uses Safety Performance Monitoring and Measurement to evaluate our compliance with operations and maintenance procedures and to determine whether our existing rules and procedures are sufficient to control our safety risk.
 ST also uses Safety Performance Monitoring and Measurement to assess the effectiveness of safety risk mitigations and to make sure the mitigations are appropriate and implemented as intended.
-Safety Performance Monitoring and Measurement activities also include investigating safety events to identify causal factors and analyzing the information from safety reporting, including data about safety failures, defects, and conditions.
+Safety Performance Monitoring and Measurement to identify causal factors and analyzing the information from safety reporting, including data about safety failures, defects, and conditions.